 For any Traditional IRA deduction, you must have earned income.
 If you do, there are a couple of possibilities.
 If you (and/or your jointly-filing spouse) didn't contribute to an employer-sponsored or self-employed retirement plan like a 401(k), your entire Traditional IRA contribution is deductible.

-Note that if your MAGI is:
+If your MAGI is:

 - Below the phase-out range-your entire contribution is deductible.